Little White Flakes

 Get Some Safe Sun

 Spend a little time in the sun to fight dandruff.
 Sunlight helps suppress the fungus that causes dandruff and seborrheic dermatitis.
-Just make sure to protect your skin, including any exposed scalp, by wearing sunscreen that has an SPF of 30 or higher.
+Just make sure to protect your skin, including any exposed scalp, by wearing a broad spectrum sunscreen that has an SPF of 30 or higher.

 Time to See Your Doctor